nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find all tasks with a specified keyword
-2. Program shows the list tasks for which have the keyword<br>
+2. Program shows the list of tasks that contain the keyword<br>
 Use case ends

 **Extensions**

 1a.
+Keyword entered is a date

+> 1a1.
+Program returns same results as 'view tasks on specified date' command [(Use case: View all tasks at specified date)](#use-case-view-all-tasks-at-specified-date)<br>
+  Use case ends

+1b.
 Keyword is invalid

-> 1a1.
+> 1b1.
 Program returns errors message, saying that keyword given is invalid<br>
   Use case resumes at step 1

 2a.
 There are no tasks for the specified date

 > 1a1.
 Program returns a message, saying that there are no tasks found<br>
-  Use case ends.
+  Use case ends

 #### Use case: Edit details of a task